-This chapter applies to all Looked After children and previously looked after children.
+This chapter applies to all Looked After and Previously Looked After Children.
 It should be read in conjunction with the following government guidance documents:

-Guidance on Looked After Children with Special Educational Needs Placed Out of Authority - this guidance explains the respective roles of the home Authority and the Authority where the child lives when these are different.
+Guidance on Looked After Children with Special Educational Needs placed out-of-authority this guidance explains the respective roles of the home Authority and the Authority where the child lives when these are different.

-Data Protection: A Toolkit for Schools - This guidance draws attention to the link between data protection and child protection (although data protection is broader than just child protection) and notes that personal data can relate to pupils, staff, parents and potentially others.
+This guidance draws attention to the link between data protection and child protection (although data protection is broader than just child protection) and notes that personal data can relate to pupils, staff, parents and potentially others.
 It makes clear that GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.

 Special Educational Needs and Disability Code of Practice: 0 to 25 years: Statutory Guidance for Organisations who work with and Support Children and Young People with Special Educational Needs and Disabilities

-Note that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or youth detention accommodation.
+Note: that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or youth detention accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People on Remand.

-|IMPORTANT NOTE: in line with guidance "Keeping children safe in education” the term "must" in this chapter is for when the person in question is legally required to do something and the term "should" is used when the advice set out should be followed unless there is good reason not to.|
+|IMPORTANT NOTE: in line with guidance "Keeping Children Safe in Education" the term "must" in this chapter is for when the person in question is legally required to do something and the term "should" is used when the advice set out should be followed unless there is good reason not to.|

 Under the Public Sector Equality Duty (PSED) schools and colleges that are public bodies have a general duty to have regard to the need to eliminate unlawful discrimination, harassment and victimisation, to advance equality of opportunity between different groups and to foster good relations between different groups.
 The duty applies to all protected characteristics and means that whenever significant decisions are being made or policies developed, thought must be given to the equality implications such as, for example, the elimination of sexual violence and sexual harassment.
 Looked After Children may be classed as having protected characteristics as a result of disability, age, religious beliefs, sexual orientation and/or race.

-Under section 22 (3A) of the Children Act 1989 (as amended by section 4 of the Children and Social Work Act 2017), local authorities have a specific duty to promote the educational achievement of Looked After and Previously Looked After Children.
+Under section 22 (3A) and 23ZZA of the Children Act 1989 (as amended by section 4 of the Children and Social Work Act 2017), local authorities have a specific duty to promote the educational achievement of Looked After, Eligible and Previously Looked After Children.
 Section 99 of the Children and Families Act 2014 imposes a requirement for an officer to be appointed to discharge this duty – sometimes referred to as a 'Virtual School Head' ('VSH').

-Previously looked After Children are those children who are no longer looked after in England and Wales because they are:
+Previously Looked After Children are those children who are no longer looked after in England and Wales because they are:

-Governing bodies of schools and colleges must appoint a designated teacher to promote the educational achievement of children who are Looked After and previously Looked After and to ensure that this person has appropriate training.
+Governing bodies of schools and colleges must appoint a Designated Teacher to promote the educational achievement of Looked After and Previously Looked After Children and ensure that this person has appropriate training.